-If you’ve signed up to Netflix Canada, you would have noticed the Ultra HD (UHD) option in its premium package.
+If you’ve signed up to Netflix Indonesia, you would have noticed the ultra HD (UHD) option in its premium package.
 Ultra HD?
 Sounds awesome.
 Sign me up.

-Unfortunately, there are a few obstacles between you and Ultra HD streaming, and some of them can be quite pricey.
-This is everything you’ll need to begin streaming Netflix Canada in Ultra HD.
+Unfortunately, there are a few obstacles between you and ultra HD streaming, and some of them can be quite pricey.
+This is everything you’ll need to begin streaming Netflix Indonesia in ultra HD.

 A 4K television.
 It might be obvious to some, but yes, you are going to need a 4K-ready television to make the most of the premium Netflix package.
 In 2015, 4K televisions became all the rage, much like the curved screens and 3D TVs before them.
-Today, you can get 4K televisions from as low as $250, though better quality ones tend to sit around $1,000 and higher.
+Today, you can get 4K televisions from as low as IDR5,199,000, though anything of higher quality is likely to hurt your wallet.

 What else can my 4K TV do?

 While streaming in 4K is the future, it’s not the only reason to purchase a 4K television.
 The latest consoles, like the PlayStation 4 Pro and Xbox One S, allow you to play games in 4K (native for the PS4 Pro and upscaled for the Xbox One S).